 How to Use the NPV Function in Google Sheets

 The purpose of the NPV function is to calculate the net present value (NPV) of an investment.
-For the calculation, the function requires or we can say we should input the discount rate and a series of periodic (future) cash flows.
+For the calculation, the function requires two main inputs: the discount rate and a series of periodic (future) cash flows.

-As you may already know, money earned today is worthier than the money earned in the future because the money now can earn interest.
-The discount rate (interest rate) in the NPV calculation addresses this difference.
+As you may already know, money earned today is more valuable than money earned in the future because the money you have now can earn interest.
+The discount rate (interest rate) in the NPV calculation addresses this time value of money.

-We need to use the NPV function in a tricky way in Google Sheets (Spreadsheets) to get the correct net present value of future cash flows.
+We need to use the NPV function in Google Sheets in a specific way to get the correct net present value of future cash flows.

-The reason, NPV function is similar to the PV function.
-The only notable difference is the former allows variable-value cash flows in contrary to the constant-amount periodic payments in PV.
-I’ll explain it with an example at a later part of this tutorial.
+The reason is that the NPV function is similar to the PV function.
+The key difference is that the NPV function allows for variable-value cash flows, whereas the PV function assumes constant-amount periodic payments.
+I’ll explain this with an example later in this tutorial.

-Let’s see how to use the NPV function in Google Sheets in the correct way.
+Let’s dive into how to use the NPV function in Google Sheets the right way.

 Syntax and Arguments of the NPV Function in Google Sheets